 |Tutorial on Codeplanet (2006-April-08'11:01) Verbindung zum MySQL-Server mit C#.
 Tells the basics on how to access and use the MySQL.Data.dll connector.||Tutorial|

-This is a developers log file, created on the fly, not meant to enjoy a reader, but to catch knowhow, to be digged out in eventual later odd circumstances.
+This is a developers log file, created on the fly.
+It is not meant to enjoy a reader, just to catch knowhow, to be digged out in possible later odd circumstances.